-The mid-range, 100-room Bel Air Collection Resort & Spa isn't the most luxurious resort in Los Cabos, but it does have a pretty location along a gorgeous stretch of beach, a sprawling oceanfront pool with swim-up bar, and an optional all-inclusive plan.
-Thoughtful extras add value: welcome drinks, a continental breakfast (though it starts early, so late risers may miss all the good stuff), tea and snacks at sunset, petit fours with turndown service, and an excellent happy hour at the bar.
-Room decor is contemporary, the bathrooms have Jacuzzi tubs, and the kitchenettes are handy when trying to save a few bucks -- there's even a grocery store within walking distance.
+The mid-range, 100-room Bel Air Collection Resort & Spa has a pretty location along a gorgeous stretch of beach, a sprawling oceanfront pool with swim-up bar, and an optional all-inclusive plan.
+Thoughtful extras add value: welcome drinks, a continental breakfast (though it starts early, so late risers may miss all the good stuff), tea and snacks at sunset, and an excellent happy hour at the bar.
+Room decor is contemporary, the bathrooms have jetted tubs, and the kitchenettes are handy when trying to save a few bucks -- there's even a grocery store within walking distance.

 This locally-owned 152-room resort is one of the lowest-priced beachfront options in San Jose del Cabo.
 All-inclusive packages offer decent food and basic liquors with nightly entertainment, which gets lively participation from a mostly Canadian crowd.
 Simple rooms have balconies (all have partial ocean views) and mini-fridges, although bathrooms could stand some updates.
 When not using the outdoor pool with swim-up bar, guests can take long walks on the pristine beach, or hit balls on the putting green.
 Breakfast, lunch, and dinner are served in the Cactus Restaurant, while beachside Wahoo Taco Bar provides snacks during the day.
 Free parking and Wi-Fi are provided.